It was SO good. Seriously good. So good, that I went back two days later and got it again. (I rarely do that!)

 1 tablespoons ground cumin

-1.5 quarts chicken broth (you probably won’t use it all)
+1.5 quarts chicken broth (you

 3 fresh poblano chile peppers